 Mr. Hone had published certain pamphlets early in 1817, but they were soon denounced by the House of Commons as blasphemous, because they parodied the language of the Bible; and they were withdrawn from circulation.
-There was, however, a great demand for them, and Carlile found some difficulty in obtaining copies, great prices being offered, as much as £1 each for two penny pamphlets.
+There was, however, a great demand for them, and Carlile found some difficulty in obtaining copies, great prices being offered, as much as $\pounds 1$ each for two penny pamphlets.
 He at length obtained copies and put them in the Press immediately and advertised to the astonished public that the suppressed parodies were for sale.

-He writes: -
+He writes : ---

-I was threatened with a process in the Ecclesiastical Court, in the Spiritual Court, by injunction in the Court of Chancery, in the King's Devil's Court, and I know not what other Courts, but I laughed at all menace, kept my colours flying and the parodies selling; On the 14th August I was arrested on three judge's warrants, and in default of £800 bail, was sent to King's Bench, but Mrs. Carlile continued the sale of the parodies in defiance of all prosecution.
+I was threatened with a process in the Ecclesiastical Court, in the Spiritual Court, by injunction in the Court of Chancery, in the King's Devil's Court, and I know not what other Courts, but I laughed at

-1 The Editorial introduction, of which the foregoing is only a portion, was dated from Giltspur Street, Compter, on 22nd August, 1819, the day after his arrest on a warrant for "publishing a malicious, seditious and inflammatory Libel, tending to create dissatisfaction in the minds of His Majesty's subjects and breaches of the Peace".
+1 The Editorial introduction, of which the foregoing is only a portion, was dated from Giltspur Street, Compter, on 22nd August, 1819, the day after his arrest on a warrant for "publishing a malicious, seditious and inflammatory Libel, tending to create dissatisfaction in the minds of His Majesty's subjects and breaches of the Peace". all menace, kept my colours flying and the parodies selling; On the 14th August I was arrested on three judge's warrants, and in default of $\pounds 800$ hail, was sent to King's Bench, but Mrs. Carlile continued the sale of the parodies in defiance of all prosecution.

-He was in King's Bench Prison for 18 weeks before he was liberated on his own recognisances of £300 and without trial.
+He was in King's Bench Prison for 18 weeks before he was liberated on his own recognisances of ± 300 and without trial.